getredash/website/onpremise/setup/setting-up-redash-instance.md

 If you’re passing multiple domains, separate them with commas.

-1. Restart the web server to apply the configuration changes:`sudo supervisorctl restart redash_server`.
+1. Restart the web server to apply the configuration changes: `sudo supervisorctl restart redash_server`.
 2. Once you have Google OAuth enabled, you can login using your Google Apps account.
 If you want to grant admin permissions to some users, you can do this by adding them to the admin group (from `/groups` page).
 3. If you don’t use Google OAuth or just need username/password logins, you can create additional users by opening the `/users/new` page.

-### Datasources
+### Data Sources

 To make Redash truly useful, you need to setup your data sources in it.
 Browse to `/data_sources` on your instance, to create new data source connection.